School bus: Manufacturing

 In 2018, 44,381 school buses were sold in North America (compared to 31,194 in 2010).
 Approximately 70% of production is of Type C configuration.

 Production (North America)

-In the United States and Canada, school buses are currently produced by nine different manufacturers.
-Four of them – Collins Industries, Starcraft Bus, Trans Tech, and Van-Con – specialize exclusively in small buses.
-Thomas Built Buses and Blue Bird Corporation (the latter, through its Micro Bird joint venture with Girardin)—produce both small and large buses.
-IC Bus and Lion Electric produce full-size buses exclusively.
+In the United States and Canada, school buses are currently produced by ten different manufacturers.
+Four of them – Collins Industries, Endera Motors, Trans Tech, and Van-Con – specialize exclusively in small buses.
+Thomas Built Buses, GreenPower Motor Company, RIDE, and Blue Bird Corporation (the latter, through its Micro Bird joint venture with Girardin)—produce both small and large buses.
+IC Bus and LION produce full-size buses exclusively.

 During the 20th century, Canada was home to satellite facilities of several U.S. firms (Blue Bird, Thomas, Wayne), exporting production across North America, with other production imported from the United States.
 Domestically, Corbeil manufactured full-size and small school buses (1985–2007) and Girardin produced small buses.
-In 2011, Lion Bus (today, Lion Electric Company/La Compagnie Électrique Lion) was founded as a Quebec-based manufacturer of full-size buses, shifting development to fully-electric vehicles.
+In 2011, Lion Bus (today, LION) was founded as a Quebec-based manufacturer of full-size buses, shifting development to fully-electric vehicles.